sculpting with object-gestures

 The object [whether this object are electrodes or hair], the hand and body alignment as scientist would have it > physio-dynamic features and joint rotations.
 Though I rather prefer to think of structures and cranes > with bones, ligaments and muscles forming axis and levers.
 First class lever is rare; it is the scissor-like joint between the head and first vertebra.
 Second class levers work like a wheelbarrow and are those of a raising movement.
 Third class levers are like a shovel > these are the levers in wrists, forearms and hands that are activated in the gesture of reaching.

-Test edits – ongoing.
+Test edits – part of research material

 The bodies of construction workers strapped in harnesses, directing the movements, interrupting the actions.
 Stepping around and through each other, clashing and avoiding, their pathways in space and time.
 Self-choreographed tableau, a living theatre resembling architectural friezes like the ancient Roman carvings or Victorian plaster casts.
 The action of layering is repeated, forming a mass of bodies at work.